complexdatacollective/Fresco/README.md

      ![Planet Scale go to dashboard](public/images/readme-screenshots/planetscale10.png)

-**Note: If you couldn't find and copy the connection URL using the above instructions, see the bellow guide on how to [Get database connection URL from PlanetScale dashboard](#get-database-connection-url-from-planetscale-dashboard)**
+> **_NOTE_**: If you couldn't find and copy the connection URL using the above instructions, see the bellow guide on how to [Get database connection URL from PlanetScale dashboard](#get-database-connection-url-from-planetscale-dashboard)**

 For more info, checkout PlanetScale's <a href="https://planetscale.com/docs/tutorials/planetscale-quick-start-guide" target="_blank">Quick Start Guide</a>.